Visible Light Indoor Positioning with a Single LED and Distributed Single-Element OIRS: An Iterative Approach with Adaptive Beam Steering: Introduction

 In this work, we take a different path and investigate the problem of localizing a \gls{PD} in an \gls{IPS} setup that leverages only a single \gls{LED} combined with mirror array-based \glspl{OIRS}, spatially distributed in the environment.
 Our method relies on an indirect, computationally efficient localization framework based on suitable closed-form estimators that do not require any prior knowledge on the user location.
 Moreover, we focus on the case of single-element \glspl{OIRS}, which serve as the fundamental building blocks of larger mirror arrays.
 As shown in \cite{Abdelhady2021Visible}, a multi-element \gls{OIRS} can be indeed approximated as the superposition of its individual elements, making the single-element case both challenging and worth investigating due to its limited degrees of freedom.
 Specifically, the main contributions of this paper are as follows: \begin{itemize} \item We derive the \gls{ML} estimators of the \gls{LoS} distance (between the \gls{LED} and the \gls{PD}) and \gls{NLoS} distances (between each \gls{OIRS} and the \gls{PD}), leveraging a structured activation protocol to avoid interference among \glspl{OIRS}, followed by a successive subtraction that isolate the sole \gls{NLoS} components.
 To overcome the need of a grid-based optimization required by the \gls{ML} \gls{NLoS} distance estimator, we propose a suitable relaxed \gls{ML} estimator based on an unstructured transformation of the noise variance, which admits a closed-form solution. \item An iterative localization algorithm is developed following an indirect estimation paradigm, using the closed-form estimates of the \gls{LoS} and \gls{NLoS} distances as input for a low-complexity \gls{IWLS} algorithm.
-The weights of the \gls{IWLS} are set according to the inverse of the \gls{CRLB}, evaluated at the estimated distances to account for path-dependent uncertainty.
-Remarkably, the algorithm operates without any prior knowledge of the \gls{PD} position, leveraging an adaptive beam steering mechanism to dynamically orient the distributed \glspl{OIRS} toward the \gls{PD}, and converges to the theoretical bounds within a few iterations. \item We derive the \gls{CRLB} for \gls{LoS}/\gls{NLoS} distance estimation and subsequent position estimation, in a setup involving a single \gls{LED} and distributed single-element \glspl{OIRS}, and conduct a theoretical analysis of the achievable performance.
-As a byproduct, the \gls{CRLB} is used to set the weighting matrix of the \gls{IWLS} algorithm. \item A simulation campaign is carried out to assess the performance of the proposed distance and position estimation algorithms in comparison with the corresponding \gls{DEB} and \gls{PEB}, as a function of different system parameters and operating conditions. \end{itemize} The remainder of the paper is organized as follows.
-Sec.~\ref{sec:sys_chan} introduces the system geometry, outlines the \gls{LoS} and \gls{NLoS} channel models, and defines the main problem.
-Sec.~\ref{sec:los_est} and \ref{sec:nlos_est} present the proposed \gls{LoS} and \gls{NLoS} distance estimators, including both \gls{ML} and relaxed ML approaches.
-In Sec.~\ref{sec:bounds}, we conduct a Fisher information analysis and derive the theoretical bounds for distance and position estimation.
-The complete localization algorithm is detailed in Sec.~\ref{sec:algorithm}, and its performance, along with that of the distance estimators, is assessed in Sec.~\ref{sec:results}.
-Conclusions are drawn in Sec.~\ref{sec:conclusion}.
+Remarkably, the algorithm operates without any prior knowledge of the \gls{PD} position, leveraging an adaptive beam steering mechanism to dynamically orient the distributed \glspl{OIRS} toward the \gls{PD}, and converges to the theoretical bounds within a few iterations. {\ed In addition, a theoretical complexity analysis is conducted to quantify the computational advantages of the proposed approach.} \item {\ed We derive the \gls{CRLB} for \gls{LoS}/\gls{NLoS} distance estimation and position estimation, in a setup involving a single \gls{LED} and single-element \glspl{OIRS}, and conduct an theoretical analysis of the achievable performance.
+As a byproduct, the weights of the \gls{IWLS} algorithm are set based on the inverse of the \gls{CRLB}, evaluated at the estimated distances to account for path-dependent uncertainty.} \item A simulation campaign is carried out to assess the performance of the proposed distance and position estimation algorithms in comparison with the corresponding \gls{DEB} and \gls{PEB}, {\ed as well as against the state-of-the-art direct ML estimator, under different system parameters and operating conditions, including scenarios with multi-element \glspl{OIRS}.
+In addition, we evaluate the computational complexity of all the considered algorithms in terms of their average execution times.} \end{itemize}